sandner-art/Audio-Shader-Studio/README.md

 ### Shader Environment

-Built on WebGL 1.0 with GLSL ES 1.0 fragment shaders.
+Built on WebGL 1.0 with GLSL ES 1.0 fragment shaders (WebGL 2.0 support is also experimentally implemented, the app will detect the best version available).
 The rendering pipeline processes full-screen quad geometry with audio-derived uniform parameters updated at display refresh rate (typically 60 Hz).

 ## Implemented Audio Uniforms